ResearchResearch AreasEvidence-Based Medicine

 The EPCs synthesize available scientific evidence on health care topics by conducting evidence reports, including systematic reviews, comparative effectiveness reviews, technical briefs, technology assessments, modeling, and decision-analyses.
 These evidence reports are used to guide health care decision-making by clinicians, patients, policymakers, researchers, and payers.
 The EPCs also conduct research to advance the methodology of systematic reviews.

-Investigators at the Kaiser Permanente EPC have extensive experience in key cross-cutting areas, such as systematic reviews in preventive services and genomic test evaluations, and focused expertise in methods development.
-Our investigators have completed systematic reviews or methods-related projects for many different groups, including the Effective Health Care Program, the US Preventive Services Task Force (USPSTF), the Centers for Disease Control and Prevention (CDC), the National Cancer Institute (NCI) and Patient-Centered Outcomes Research Institute (PCORI).
-KP EPC researchers have also played a key role in the Scientific Resource Center work undertaken for major evidence-based programs such as the Effective Health Care Program, USPSTF, and Evaluation of Genomic Applications in Practice and Prevention (EGAPP).
+Investigators at the Kaiser Permanente EPC have extensive experience in key cross-cutting areas, such as conducting complex systematic reviews in preventive services, behavioral interventions, and medical test evaluations, as well as focused expertise in methods development.
+Our investigators have completed systematic reviews or methods-related projects for many groups, including the Effective Health Care Program, the U.S. Preventive Services Task Force (USPSTF), the Centers for Disease Control and Prevention (CDC), the National Cancer Institute (NCI), Patient-Centered Outcomes Research Institute (PCORI), and World Health Organization (WHO).
+KP EPC researchers have also played a key role in the Scientific Resource Center work undertaken for major evidence-based programs, such as the Effective Health Care Program, USPSTF, and Evaluation of Genomic Applications in Practice and Prevention (EGAPP).

 A Brief History of the EPC